Semantic Regularization: Improve Few-shot Image Classification by Reducing Meta Shift: Evaluation

 \subsection{Training details}

 Several recent works show that a typical training process can include a pre-trained network~\cite{qiao2018few_shot_activations,rusu2018LEO} or employ co-training~\cite{oreshkin2018tadam} for feature embedding.
 This can significantly improve the classification accuracy.
-In this paper, we adapt the training strategy from~\cite{qiao2018few_shot_activations} to pre-train the feature embedding network as discussed in Section~\ref{subsec:archi_ADNet}.
+In this paper, we adapt the training strategy from~\cite{qiao2018few_shot_activations} to pre-train the feature embedding network.
 In our training process, we follow the standard setup as applied by most few-shot learning frameworks, introduced in Section~\ref{subsec:meta_learing_general}, to train the embedding network, class encoder and decoder along with the metric module.
-Stochastic gradient descent (SGD) is used as the optimizer for ResNet embedding network, while ADAM is chosen as the optimizer for Conv embedding network.
-During testing, we follow the setup in~\cite{snell2017prototypical_net}.
-15 query images per class are batched in the testing episode.
+Stochastic Gradient Descent (SGD) is used as the optimizer for ResNet12 and WRN, while ADAM is chosen as the optimizer for 4 Conv.
+During testing, we follow the setup in~\cite{snell2017prototypical_net}, 15 query images per class are batched in the testing episode.
 The accuracy is obtained by averaging 600 test tasks which generate test batches with random classes and random samples.
-Table~\ref{tab:training} shows the training parameters with different embedding networks on the two datasets.
-The training time for proposed method is closed to ProtoNet as the class regularization module has a simple architecture(~75 second per epoch on a single P100 machine for both methods).
+The training parameters with different embedding networks on all datasets are presented in the supplementary material.
+The training time for the proposed method is close to ProtoNet (both under ResNet12) as the semantic regularization module has a simple architecture (~75 seconds per epoch on a single P100 machine for both methods).
 The number of semantic basis is an important hyper-parameter.
 See supplemental for its relation with classification accuracy.